September 3, 2024

 I don’t trade that often.
 In any given year I might buy a handful of new stocks and sell a handful of older ones.
 I’ll often hold stocks for a year or two or three at a time.
 I’m in no rush.
 When I find a good value, I’ll stick with it until eventually the rest of the market sees what I see.
 It doesn’t always happen, but it happens often enough that it keeps the lights on.

 Past performance is no guarantee of future results.
-Despite the bursting of the internet bubble, the gut-wrenching declines of 2008 and 2020 and the sluggish economic recovery of the 2010s, for investors, the wind has basically been at our backs for the last 25 years as the market has come back from every downturn and gone on to set new highs.
+Despite the bursting of the internet bubble, the gut-wrenching declines of 2008 and 2020 and the sluggish economic recovery of the 2010s, for investors, the wind has basically been at our backs for the last 28 years as the market has come back from every downturn and gone on to set new highs.
 That wind will change direction at some point, and it remains to be seen how a disciplined, bottom up, value-oriented approach like mine will fare in that circumstance.
-I invite you to join me on this journey and together we will see what the future might have in store!
+It is easy at times to become pessimistic about the future trajectory of markets.
+But I subscribe to the notion that the best defense is a good offense and I am hopeful that even in a tough market environment, my value discipline will allow me to outperform the overall market and hopefully generate a positive return.

 Appendix